Part 1 J.D. Program

 - Maximum of two A+ grades

-Individual class ranks are calculated for those in the top 25% of the class only.
-Ranking letters are emailed to each student in the top 25%.
-Students are informed if they grouped in the top 10%, 25%, 33%, 50% or 75% of the class.
+Individual class ranks for J.D. students are calculated for those in the top 25% of the class only.
+Ranking letters are emailed to each J.D. student in the top 25%.
+Grading distributions are posted online for J.D. students with the GPA distribution for the top 10%, 25%, 33%, 50% or 75% of each class.
+Transfer students are not ranked until the end of their 2L year.

 Grade of Incomplete

-If a student receives authorization not to complete work in a course, then he or she will be given a grade of “I” (Incomplete) instead of an “F.” A student can remove the “I” from his or her record by completing the required work within the time period specified by the instructor, which time period will not extend beyond the last day of the next regular semester.
-If a student fails to remove an “I” within the prescribed time, the “I” automatically will be changed to an “F.”
+Students are expected to complete all coursework in the semester in which they are enrolled in the course.
+In exceptional circumstances only, a student may receive authorization from the Associate Dean of Academic Affairs not to complete work in a course within the regular semester when that course does not use a final examination as the primary means of assessment.
+In such cases, the student will be given a grade of “I” (Incomplete) instead of an “F.” A student can remove the “I” from the student’s record by completing the required work within the time period specified by the instructor, which time period will not extend beyond the last day of the next regular semester.
+If a student fails to remove an “I” within the prescribed time, the “I” automatically will be changed to an “F.” A student may not withdraw from a course in which the student has received a grade of “I.”

 Grade Changes and Appeals